AlexandriaDAO/core/src/alex_frontend/src/apps/Modules/AppModules/plan.md

+config is used in LibModules/AweaveSearch/arweaveHelpers and AppModules/contentGrid/utils/contentCacheService.ts.

+So these should be moved to LibModules/ArweaveSearch, but, contentCacheService is importent in useContent.ts which has none of it's own dependencies, so we should move it as well.

+But, useContent.ts is imported in AppModules/contentGrid/ContentList.tsx, so we need to migrate the part the uses `useContent.ts` as well.

+The goal here is to get all the logic out of AppModules and into LibModules, keep all the state in redux, and keep all the UI in AppModules.

 Ultimate Goal:

 Every import from one module to another needs to be optional and with parameters that are set in some kind of config file.